-Offered: Fall, Spring.
+Offered: Annually.

 PHIL 206 - Ethics (3)

 An examination and explanation of ethical judgments are made.
 Clarification and analysis of ethical terms and the validity of norms of conduct from the standpoint of formalistic, intuitional, hedonistic, and naturalistic ethical theories are considered.